hybridetech/alembic-build-club/Readme.md

 3. Maya on macOS
 4. macOS, using Homebrew

-Only thewindows version is working for now
+Only the windows version is working for now

-Building USD on Windows
+Building Alembic on Windows
 -----------------------
 Note that the windows build is a work in progress, and the branch may not yet be in a buildable state.